Ready, Set, Goal! Six Ways to Approach Writing Your Resolutions

 2. Throw in Some Easy Ones

-Even on your daily to-do lists, writing down simple tasks like “get out of bed,” “take a shower,” or “check email” can give you the satisfaction of crossing things off your list, boost your confidence, and give you motivation to keep going.
-Add in a goal that is important to you, but is also easily attainable or one you’ve already gotten a head start on.
+Even on your daily to-do lists, writing down simple tasks like “get out of bed,” “take a shower,” or “check email” can give you the satisfaction of crossing things off your list, boost your confidence, and motivate you to keep going.
+Add in a goal that is important to you but is also easily attainable or one you’ve already gotten a head start on.

 3. Re-Word Your Resolutions